j3-signalroom/kafka_cluster-topics-partition_count_recommender-tool/README.md

 # Kafka Topics Partition Count Recommender Application
-The **Kafka Cluster Topics Partition Count Recommender Application** provides data-driven accuracy for Kafka topic sizing.
-By examining past consumption trends, including bytes and records per topic at specific times, it calculates daily averages of bytes per record and record counts, then combines them to assess consumer throughput.
-Over a rolling seven-day period, the application identifies peak throughput, scales it by a factor of X to forecast future demand, and converts that into an optimal number of partitions.
-The result is an intelligent, automated recommendation system that guarantees each Kafka topic has the right number of partitions to handle current workload and support future growth effectively.
+The **Kafka Cluster Topics Partition Count Recommender Application** offers data-driven accuracy for Kafka topic sizing.
+By analyzing past consumption trends, that is, the average consumption records in bytes, it uses this information to determine consumer throughput.
+Then, over a rolling seven-day period, it identifies the peak consumption of records in bytes, scaling that number by a factor of X to forecast future demand and calculate the required throughput.
+Next, it divides the required throughput by the consumer throughput and rounds the result to the nearest whole number to determine the optimal number of partitions.
+The result is an intelligent, automated recommendation system that ensures each Kafka topic has the appropriate number of partitions to handle current workload and support future growth effectively.

 **Table of Contents**